TCAR – A New, Less-invasive Procedure For Patients At Risk Of A Stroke

 The TCAR procedure is performed through a small incision at the neckline where there is direct access to the carotid artery.
 This incision is much smaller in comparison to a typical Carotid Endarterectomy (CEA) incision.

-Once the incision has been made, a flexible sheath is placed directly into the carotid artery.
+After the first incision, a flexible sheath is placed directly into the carotid artery.
 The sheath is then connected to a system that will reverse the flow of blood away from the brain.

 This is important because the reversed blood flow protects the patient’s brain from plaque that may come loose during the procedure.
 In contrast, if the blood flowed normally, that debris in the blood could cause a stroke during the procedure.
 Reversing blood flow away from the brain is not a problem when operating on a carotid artery, because the brain is fed many larger and smaller arteries.